 In 2009, Dhoni scored two centuries against Sri Lanka and led to India's victory by 2-0.
-With this victory, India ranked No. 1 in the test cricket for the first time in history.
+With this victory, India ranked No. 1 in test cricket for the first time in history.

-In 2014-15 season, Dhoni played his last test series against Australia and captained the second and third test matches.
+In the 2014-15 season, Dhoni played his last test series against Australia and captained the second and third test matches.
 Dhoni announced his retirement from the Test format, following the third test in Melbourne.
 In his last test match, Dhoni effected nine dismissals and broke Kumar Sangakkara record for stumpings with 134 in all the formats.

 In 2006, Dhoni was a part of India's first-ever Twenty20 international match against South Africa.
 In his debut match, he was out for a duck but effected two dismissals.

 On February 12, 2012, he made a 44 and led India to win their first-ever win over Australia.
-In 2014, ICC named him as the captain and wicketkeeper of the 'Team of the Tournament' for T20 World Cup.
+In 2014, ICC named him as the captain and wicketkeeper of the 'Team of the Tournament' for the T20 World Cup.

 In 2007, MS Dhoni lead India to their first-ever World T20 match.
 He made his captaincy debut against Scotland but the match was washed off.
-On September 2007, he led the victory over Pakistan in the finals.
+In September 2007, he led the victory over Pakistan in the finals.

-In the 2019 Cricket World Cup, Dhoni was selected in the Indian team.
+In the 2019 Cricket World Cup, Dhoni was selected for the Indian team.
 Dhoni played well against South Africa, Australia and West Indies but was criticised for his strike rate against Afghanistan and England.
 In the semi-finals against New Zealand, Dhoni scored a half-century in the second innings but was run out at a very crucial stage.
 With his dismissal, India's World Cup run ended.

 In the first season of IPL (Indian Premier League), Dhoni was contracted by the Chennai Super Kings for US$1.5 million, becoming the most expensive player in the first season auctions.
 Under his captaincy, the team won 2010, 2011 and 2018 IPL titles.
 The team also won 2010 and 2014 Champions League T20 titles.

 In 2016, Chennai Super Kings was suspended for two years and Dhoni was contracted by Rising Pune Supergiant to lead their team.
 However, the team finished at 7th place.
-In 2017, his team reached finals but lost the title match to Mumbai Indians.
+In 2017, his team reached the finals but lost the title match to Mumbai Indians.

 In 2018, the ban on Chennai Super Kings was uplifted and the team returned to play the IPL.
 Dhoni was again contracted by CSK and led the team to win the third IPL title.
-In 2019, he again captained for CSK and the teams emerged to be one of the strongest in the season.
+In 2019, he again captained for CSK and the team emerged to be one of the strongest in the season.
 However, Mumbai Indians won the title.

 MS Dhoni: Playing Style